PetarBivolarski/Virtual-Wallet-Fintech-Web-Application/README.md

 ## Final Team Project at Telerik Academy: Virtual Wallet Web Application
 ![](application-screenshots/logo.PNG)

-### Link to the deployed project in AWS: [http://virtualwallet-env.efysmek5yx.eu-central-1.elasticbeanstalk.com/*](http://virtualwallet-env.efysmek5yx.eu-central-1.elasticbeanstalk.com/)
-*User registration is fully functional, as well as updating profile, and creating cards/wallets.
-Topping up wallets is not possible, as there is no connection to the external "banking" API provided to us for the purpose of the project.*

 *I am happy to provide the commit history upon request.*

 ### Short description: